sitrucp/canada_google_mobility_report_data/README.md

 Google is providing this location history visit & length of stay change compared to baseline  data for covid-19 related analysis as proxy to recommended "stay at home" adherence.
 As of April 18, the data availble spans period from Feb 15 to Apr 11 2020.

 Data is available as csv file format at <a href="https://www.google.com/covid19/mobility/">Google Community Mobility Report webpage</a>.

-Users can download csv file or use page feature to filter for specific country or country sub regions eg state or provinces, etc.
+Google provides a csv file with global data or site visitor can filter for specific country or country sub regions eg state or provinces, etc and download resulting PDF format.

-The csv data was transformed using Excel Power Query.
-The Excel files and their M Code are provided here.
-The Excel file has Pivot Table and Chart combos that can be used to slice and dice global data by date, country, sub region 1 & 2 and category.
-Another ivot Table and Chart is setup as a heatmap visualization of values by date for each province and territory.
+Excel / Power Query: For this heatmap visualizaiton the global csv data was transformed using Excel Power Query.
+The Excel files and Power Query M Code are in the repository.
+The Excel file has two Pivot Table and Chart combos:

+1) One to use for analytical purposes to slice and dice global data by date, country, sub region 1 & 2 and category.

+2) Another provides data for heatmap visualization of changes by date for each province and territory.

-In addition, a <a href="https://sitrucp.github.io/canada_google_mobility_report_data/">separate D3.js heatmap visualization</a> was created for 12 Canadian Provinces and Territories was created.
+D3.js: In addition a separate analysis presents changes by date for each of the 12 Canadian Provinces and Territories in a <a href="https://sitrucp.github.io/canada_google_mobility_report_data/">D3.js heatmap visualization</a>.

-The D3.js visualization uses slightly modified code from <a href="https://github.com/datasciencecampus/google-mobility-reports-data">https://github.com/datasciencecampus/google-mobility-reports-data</a> that datasciencecampus used to create this <a href="https://onsvisual.github.io/google-mobility-map/heatmap/">heatmap comparing categories of 6 countries</a>.
+The D3.js visualization was created using slightly modified code from <a href="https://github.com/datasciencecampus/google-mobility-reports-data">datasciencecampus</a>.

 Screenshot of D3.js visualization
 ![Alt text](/screenshot_heatmap.jpg?raw=true)